 Before your child sits the entrance examination, all the necessary forms and information will be given to you by the school to which your child is applying.
 Your bursary application will be assessed by The Whitgift Foundation office and, if you are offered a bursary, you will be notified at the same time you are offered a place.
 All completed forms should be returned to the Foundation's School Fees Office.
 Forms should not be returned to the schools.

-Application deadlines for 2017/18 entry is Wednesday 30th November for Whitgift, Trinity and Old Palace Schools.
+Application deadlines for 2020/21 entry is Friday 29th November for Whitgift, Trinity and Old Palace Schools.
+Whitgift School 16+ application process closes on Friday 18 October 2019.